pip-services/pip-services-docs/content/en/python/rpc/services/http_response_sender.md

 #### send_empty_result
 Creates a callback function that sends an empty result with 204 status code.
-If error occur it sends ErrorDescription with approproate status code.
+If an error occurs, it sends ErrorDescription with approproate status code.

 > `static` send_empty_result(result: Any = None): Optional[str]